tripal/tripal_doc/docs/site_building/example_genomic/organisms.rst

 Load data from NCBI Taxonomy
 ----------------------------
 Tripal makes it easy to import additional information about any organisms within a Tripal site from the `NCBI Taxonomy database <https://www.ncbi.nlm.nih.gov/taxonomy>`_.
 The importer will only import data for species that you currently have in the Tripal database.
 The taxonomic names must match those in the NCBI Taxonomy database.
 Currently, we only have a single organism (Citrus sinensis) and we will import additional properties for this organism from NCBI but we can return later to import data for new organisms we may add later.
-To import additional organism details, navigate to **Tripal → Data Loaders → Chado NCBI Taxonomy Loader**.
+To import additional organism details, navigate to **Tripal → Data Loaders → Taxonomy Loader**.
 The following page appears:

 .. image:: organisms.taxonomy_loader.png

-Click the checkbox beside the 'Import taxonomy for existing species' and click Submit.
+Click the checkbox beside the 'Import taxonomy for existing species' and click Import Taxonomy.
 Now run the submitted job:

 ::